 Since this time the practice has grown considerably, moving from Bridgetown to the centre of town in 1983, then building Catherine House in 1987, and the addition of three doctors - the latest actually being my son.

 Alongside practice commitments I hold key roles in the development of the medical school in undergraduate and postgraduate education.
-This includes work as an examiner at Dundee and Warwick Medical Schools and The Royal College of Paediatrics and Child Health.
+This includes work as an examiner at several medical schools and The Royal College of Paediatrics and Child Health.
 I spent some time at Harvard Medical School in 2010 and was recently appointed an Associate Professor in Clinical Education.
 I am a Director of The Academy of Medical Educators.

 I consider myself immensely fortunate to have lived and raised a family in such a beautiful area.
 During my spare time I enjoy walking our Cavalier King Charles spaniels, collecting antique maps and following the variable fortunes of Everton Football Club.